SQream/sqream_docs/connecting_to_sqream/client_drivers/kafka/index.rst

 ----------------

 * You must have JAVA 11 installed
-* Your network bandwidth must be at least X gigabits per second
+* Your network bandwidth must be at least 100 megabits per second
 * Supported data formats for streaming data are:
  * JSON
  * CSV